uzh/edf-converter/readme.md

 	Version 1.9

 	Adrian Etter
+	Marc Biedermann

 	University of Zurich
 	Department of Economics
 	Winterthurerstrasse 30
 	CH-8006 Zurich

-E-Mail: adrian.etter@econ.uzh.ch
+E-Mail: engineering@econ.uzh.ch

 URL:	[http://www.econ.uzh.ch/faculty/etter.html](http://www.econ.uzh.ch/faculty/etter.html)

-2016 June 14.
+2016 August 15.

 ### Abstract

 Edf2Mat is a Matlab Toolbox for easy conversion of EyeLink Edf result files.
-For fast verification of valid data, there is an included plot function, which displays eye movement and pupil size.
+For fast verification of valid data, there is an included plot function, which displays eye movement,  pupil size and a heatmap of the eye movement.
 There are a few examples in the example file which help analyze eye data.

 ### Copyright

-Copyright © 2007-2013 Adrian Etter, University of Zurich.
+Copyright © 2007-2016 Adrian Etter, Marc Biedermann, University of Zurich.
 All rights reserved.

 This document may be copied, modified, reproduced and redistributed for educational and personal use as long as the original author is mentioned and cited.

 MATLAB® is a registered Trademark of MathWorks, Inc.™ (http://www.mathworks.com).
 EyeLink® is a registered trademark of SR Research Ltd., Mississauga, Ontario, Canada (http://www.sr-research.com)